How to Write a Mission Statement

-A commitment to a clear, working mission can plant your business solid in the broader landscape, streamline adaptive decision making, align all stakeholders with a shared purpose, inspire innovation, and create resilience during times of turbulence.
+A commitment to a clear, working mission can plant your organization solid in the broader landscape, streamline adaptive decision making, align all stakeholders with a shared purpose, inspire innovation, and create resilience during times of turbulence.

 What is a Mission Statement?

 There has been a lot written over years on the terms 'mission', 'purpose' and 'values'.
 What a mission statement could include has evolved over the years since corporate responsibility became an issue.

 Mission should go beyond four walls

 Ten to fifteen years ago, a mission statement prioritized a goal that centered around what a company did; it got into the specifics around products and services, and was usually two or three sentences long.

 Increased progress has illustrated the need for businesses to see a purpose that goes beyond the company itself.
 Too much focus on products and services can impede a company's vision of the future and result in hitting a wall.

 For example, Eastman Kodak is a company fell behind in their industry.
 So focused on being the leader in film photography, Kodak was surpassed by companies that had sights set on bigger things.